Frequently asked questions

 Can the Wellbeing Service write a personal circumstances (formerly called extenuating circumstances) letter to support an extension for exams or coursework?

-I have finished my course; can I still access the Wellbeing Service?
+I've finished my course.
+Can I still access the Wellbeing Service?

 Does the Wellbeing Service recommend any private practitioners?

 We are able to suggest that you look at a local directory or the BACP website to find a counsellor with expertise in the area you are wishing to focus on, or you may wish to contact a local charity much as Bristol Mind.